 Visitor Restrictions in Effect

 UPDATED VISITOR RESTRICTIONS: To keep our patients, families and staff safe from the coronavirus (COVID-19) and other respiratory viral infections, we ask you to reduce the number of parents or caregivers as much as possible to all Children’s Hospital of Philadelphia sites.
 Our current COVID-19 restricted visitation policy is that no more than two healthy parents or caregivers (18 and over) are allowed to visit patients in the hospital or accompany patients to any appointment at a CHOP location.
+Per New Jersey regulation, only one caregiver may accompany your child at Specialty Care and Ambulatory Surgery Centers in Voorhees, May’s Landing (Atlantic County) and Princeton.
 Parents and caregivers cannot be ill (must be without fever, cough or other concerning symptoms), nor have testing pending for COVID-19.

 Our COVID-19 restricted visitor procedures are in place during this rapidly changing situation as the prevalence of COVID-19 continues to increase in our community.
 Since some people may show no or very few symptoms when infected, we want to partner with patients and families to reduce spread of the virus as much as possible.